Araporã

 Araporã (Brazilian Portuguese: /aɾapoˈɾɐ̃/) is a Brazilian municipality located in the west of the state of Minas Gerais.
 Its population as of 2020 was 6,931 people living in a total area of 298 km2.
 The city belongs to the statistical mesoregion of Triângulo Mineiro and Alto Paranaíba and to the microregion of Uberlândia.
 It became a municipality in 1992.

+Geography

 Araporã is located at an elevation of 474 m in the north of the rich region known as the Triângulo Mineiro.
 It is on the eastern bank of the Paranaíba River, just west of the great reservoir of Barragem Itumbiara.
 The important regional center of Itumbiara is across the river and is connected by bridge.
 Federal highway BR-153, which links Uberlândia with Goiânia passes through the town.